-LASERS launched the new online member platform, myLASERS, in December 2020, requiring all members to create a new account using Multi-Factor Authentication.
-Increased security features, new features such as e-forms and document uploads in the program, application tracking, and communication options with LASERS are a part of the updated platform.
+LASERS launched the new online member platform, myLASERS, in December 2020, requiring all members to create a new account using Multi-Factor Authentication, increasing security features, and adding new features such as e-forms and document uploads in the program, application tracking, and communication options.
+Ongoing improvements and upgrades to the online platform are under consideration and will be implemented.

-LASERS website, www.lasersonline.org, is continually upgraded to provide access to current System information and news, educational programs, forms, publications, legislation, investment performance, GASB resources, and a video library.
-Over the past year, LASERS produced 28 videos to reach active and retired members, the Board of Trustees, legislators, staff, and affiliate organizations with critical retirement information.
+LASERS website, www.lasersonline.org, is continually upgraded to provide access to current System information and news, educational programs, forms, publications, legislation, investment performance, GASB resources, and a Video Library.
+Over the past year, LASERS produced 22 videos to reach active and retired members, the Board of Trustees, legislators, staff, and affiliate organizations with critical retirement information.
+The impact of these videos is far-reaching through our website Video Library and LASERS YouTube Channel.